Share

 3. Complete and sign Form I-765.
 You can do this online or by printing the form.
 Make sure to answer all the questions.
 If you print the form, make sure to sign it by hand.

-4. Pay the $410 filing fee.
+4. Pay the filing fee.
+You must pay $470 for online applications or $530 for paper filings.
 Attach your filing fee receipt to your EAD application.
 You may not have to pay the fee if you have a certain immigration status or have an approved fee waiver.

 5. Make a copy of the form.
 This is helpful if you need to renew your EAD or if it gets lost or stolen.